MTE Customers Care, Inc.

 A group of seven members represent MTEMC's service area serve as the foundation's board.
 This board makes decisions about disbursements for grant requests.
-The board members are Bill Brown and Joan Wherley from Williamson County, Jimmie Taylor and Carolyn Peebles from Rutherford County, Becky Vassar from Cannon County and Dot Maxey and Doretha Wright from Wilson County.
+The board members are Bill Brown and Joan Wherley from Williamson County, Mike Waller and Carolyn Peebles from Rutherford County, Becky Vassar from Cannon County and Dot Maxey and Doretha Wright from Wilson County.

 Customers Care gets its funds from three sources - first, proceeds from Operation Round Up, making up the largest portion of available funds; second, the Watt Ads flyer that appears in members' monthly bills; and finally, Project Help, a program where members volunteer to contribute an extra dollar or more on their electric bill for the specific purpose of helping the truly needy pay their electric bills.

 To speak to someone about Customers Care grants, call MTEMC Community Relations Coordinator Cathy Mitchell, or download a grant application.